Karanum/gs2-emotracker-fork/README.md

 This is an automated tracker for the Golden Sun: The Lost Age randomizer, tracking key items, psynergy, summons, and djinn.

+**NOTE:** This version of the tracker pack is now deprecated and will no longer receive updates.
+The new version can be found at https://github.com/Karanum/gstla_emotracker_pack.

 ## Requirements

 This tracker requires [EmoTracker](https://emotracker.net/).
 Autotracking has only been tested on Bizhawk.